Asphocarp/Unitodo/README.md

 - support one-line TODO only
 - to bi-directional sync, for now, we assume that the input TODOs are edited
+- we assume all created timestamps are unique. (you do not create more than 1 todo within 1 second)

 ## Frontend